shriyas4/python-basic-/README.md

 # python-basic-
 A set of basic python codes.
-All the theoritical aspects of the codes (mentioned above in the index) will be found here.
+All the theoretical aspects of the codes (mentioned above in the index) will be found here.

 Arithmetic operators in python:
 There are seven different types of additional operators in python.